mkierzenka/SWDevProj/report/doc.md

     * size_t ncols(): returns number of columns in the df

-* Column: A column now stores data in the distributed KV Store, instead of locally.
-A Column will be a DistributedArray where each Key points to a Value containing a fixed sized number of elements that belong to this Column.
-Since we are no longer storing elements directly in the column, we do not need separate column implementations for each type
+* Column: A column stores data in the distributed KV Store, instead of locally.
+A Column will be a DistributedArray where each Key points to a Value containing a fixed sized number of elements that belong to this Column

   * Fields:
     * blocks_ (DistributedArray): holds blocks of column data